mattshoe/kdux/docs/dsl.md

 ## Global Settings

-To configure global settings in your Kdux-powered application, you will use the `kdux` function.
-This function accepts a lambda where you can define global behaviors such as guards, loggers, and performance monitors.
+To configure global settings in your Kdux-powered application, you will use the `kdux {...}` function.
+This function accepts a lambda for you to define global behaviors that will be applied to all Kdux Stores in the application.

 ### Usage Example